tpascarella/sr50/docs/careers/benefits.md

 ### - Take the match

 If your company offers a $1 for $1 match for contributions up to a certain percent, then that is a 100% return on your money.
-That is a great bet and you should invest up to the match (if you can afford the slight reduction in paycheck).
+That is a great bet and you should invest up to the match if you can afford the slight reduction in your paycheck.

 ### - Check expense ratios